Illyrian religion: Serpent

+4th-century BCE coin from Pharos, symbolizing either Illyrian (snake)-Greek (goat) symbiosis or conflict between indigenous Illyrians and colonial Greeks.

 The cult of the serpent has survived among Albanians throughout the Middle Ages and to the present days.
 All the beliefs, rites, and practices of magic associated with this cult have been well preserved in rural settlements by the elders until the last decades of the 20th century.
 The serpent is worshiped as a chthonic and water deity.
 It is also considered a healer and a totem protector of the family and the house.
 (Note: "In the ethnological tradition the totem of the Albanians and especially northern Albanians is the snake.".)
 In Albania, the serpent appears in many decorative symbols, in toponyms and anthroponyms.
 In southern Dalmatia in particular, the serpent is found in carving, heraldry and anthroponyms.
 The cult of the serpent left traces in numerous similar ritual manifestations within Slavic mythology.
 At Sutomore in Montenegro, on the former Encheleian coast, the blavor ("snake-lizard") is considered a household protector, and it is a sin to kill it, similarly in Albania.
 The word blavor is related to Albanian bullar and Romanian balaur, which are pre-Slavic Balkanisms that show the continuity of the cult of the serpent among the peoples of the region.